 - January 2015 – One worker was killed and two others were injured on a film set for Martin Scorsese’s movie “Silence.”
 The worker died when the ceiling collapsed in an 83-year-old structure on the set, according to one of the film’s producers.

 - February 2014 – Sarah Elizabeth Jones , 27-year-old camera assistant, was struck by a freight train and killed on the set of musician Gregg Allman's biography “Midnight Rider.”
 Eight other crew members were injured on set.
 Jones’ death has sparked a safety movement in the film community, and Jones was featured in The Oscars In Memorandum gallery.
 OSHA cited Film Allman LLC of Pasadena, Calif., $74,900 in fines for one willful violation and one serious safety violation, alleging that the company exposed crew members to struck-by and fall hazards.

 - February 2014 – OSHA cited adult filmmakers Treasure Island Media $8,670 for videos which exposed workers to bloodborne pathogens.

 - March 2013 – OSHA cited Silver Bullet Productions Inc. for various violations of the state labor code stemming from the death of a 48-year-old diver on the set of Walt Disney Studio’s “The Lone Ranger.”
 The diver drowned while cleaning a water tank in preparation for shooting an underwater scene.

-Employers can develop an OSHA Safety Plan which outlines the potential hazards in the workplace, and the company policies, controls and work practices used to minimize those hazards.
-Film industry professionals have also been prompted to provide a pledge page titled “A Pledge to Sara” in support of those killed on the job.
-More than 4,000 film professionals have signed the pledge, vowing that “safe set will be my first and highest priority.”
+Employers can develop an OSHA Safety Management Plan, which outlines the potential hazards in the workplace, and the company policies, controls and work practices used to minimize those hazards.